 - What obstacles are you encountering right now?
 This is an opportunity for the employee to identify any challenges they are facing.
 Maybe they are struggling with a colleague or they are lacking a tool they need to do their job effectively.
 Either way, it signals the manager where coaching might be needed or support is required.
 On the manager’s side, this is an opportunity to share observations and offer suggestions for how the employee could have more impact.

-- What can I do better or differently, as your manager, support you?
+- What can I do better or differently as your manager to support you?
 This creates a regular feedback loop for the employee to help the manager get more in tuned to their individual needs and style.
 As a manager, if you remain open to this feedback, it provides the fuel and reinforcement needed to continually improve your skills and effectiveness.

 Role of Technology